-You can find useful information in our statement of insurance for stays abroad for study and internship purposes.
+Please inform yourself comprehensively on the subject of insurance cover abroad.
+You will find some useful information summarised in our insurance declaration for stays abroad for study and internship purposes.

-In countries where this is not a mandatory stipulation in the national regulations, your internship company is not compelled to take out such insurance.
-In this case, you must ensure that you have sufficient insurance cover for yourself.
-Please submit the according proof during the application process in the MoveOn-Portal.
+In countries where national regulations do not make this compulsory, your internship employer can of course not be forced to take out such insurance.
+In this case, you must ensure sufficient insurance cover yourself.
+You upload the corresponding proof (incl. insurance number) of this in the MoveOn portal when you apply.

 Accident insurance (mandatory for internships abroad)